-Whenever we engage in a workshop or focus group with micro, small, and medium enterprises (MSMEs) in emerging markets, the participants try to make the case that their businesses face unique challenges: it’s harder to register a new business in their city, their business-enabling environment is more challenging than in other countries, women entrepreneurs may face specific cultural hurdles, local corruption may be more intractable, the infrastructure (electricity, roads, etc.) may pose greater challenges.
+Whenever we engage in a workshop or focus group with micro, small, and medium enterprises (MSMEs) in emerging markets, the participants try to make the case that their businesses face unique challenges: it’s harder to register a new business in their city, their business-enabling environment is more challenging than in other countries, women entrepreneurs may face specific cultural and gender hurdles, local corruption may be more intractable, the infrastructure (electricity, roads, etc.) may pose greater challenges.

 These types of obstacles are very real, and it’s true that they vary substantially from market to market.

 But despite these sorts of market-specific differences, our team at Emerging360 still believes that at a foundational level, SMEs everywhere face a common set of challenges.

 And by the end of every training we’ve ever done for MSMEs or MSME service providers worldwide, the participants have come to appreciate these commonalities as well.

 We call the diagram below an SME “needs wheel,” because the needs are structurally interdependent, and the challenges and potential solutions mutually reinforcing.

 Professionals in the SME development field are intimately familiar with these challenges.
 And the good news is that various development institutions have been tackling some of them successfully in specific markets.
 So the question is: why hasn’t the international development community been better at implementing successful solutions more broadly?